COVID-19 Vaccine Information

 Once you've scheduled an appointment, you should print the state's attestation form, fill it out, and bring it with you to your appointment.
 You may also be required to bring identification, such as an employer-issued ID card that includes your name and title, government-issued identification or license, or recent paystub.
 Verify the site's specific requirements when you make your appointment.

-Additional locations and appointments are being added continually throughout the state, including new openings at Gillette Stadium, so we encourage those dental health care professionals that are interested in receiving the vaccine to view the online map of locations providing vaccines to eligible individuals and schedule your appointment as soon as possible.
+Additional locations and appointments are being added continually throughout the state, so we encourage those dental health care professionals that are interested in receiving the vaccine to view the online map of locations providing vaccines to eligible individuals and schedule your appointment as soon as possible.
 This map is updated frequently so check back often throughout the day if you are having difficulty scheduling an appointment.

 We also urge members to contact their local health department to see if there are any municipal vaccine sites dedicated to residents in your city or town.

 Latest COVID-19 Vaccine Updates